 Doctors usually perform vasectomy reversals at a surgery center or hospital.
 The procedure is generally done on an outpatient basis — without an overnight stay.
-Some surgeons are able to do the surgery in the clinic, but you'll want to make sure that the surgeon is able to do a more complex repair (vasoepididymostomy) in the clinic, if that becomes necessary.
+Some surgeons can do the surgery in the clinic, but you'll want to make sure that the surgeon is able to do a more complex repair (vasoepididymostomy) in the clinic, if that becomes necessary.

 Your doctor may use general anesthesia to make you unconscious during surgery.
 Or your surgeon may give you an anesthetic that keeps you from feeling pain but doesn't put you to sleep — such as a local anesthetic.

-Vasectomy reversal is more difficult than a vasectomy and is usually done using microsurgery, in which a surgeon uses a powerful surgical microscope to magnify the vas deferens as much as 40 times its size.
+Vasectomy reversal is more difficult than a vasectomy and should be done using microsurgery, in which a surgeon uses a powerful surgical microscope to magnify the vas deferens as much as 40 times its size.
 This type of surgery requires specialized skills and expertise.

 Doctors performing this surgery usually will reattach the vas deferens in one of two ways:

 The decision to perform a vasovasostomy versus a vasoepididymostomy depends on whether sperm are seen when fluid from the vas deferens is analyzed at the time of surgery.

 It is not possible to know ahead of time which procedure is needed.
 In most cases, the surgeon decides during the operation which technique will work best.
 Sometimes a combination of the two surgical techniques is needed — a vasovasostomy on one side and a vasoepididymostomy on the other.
 The longer it has been since your vasectomy, the more likely you are to need a vasoepididymostomy on one or both sides.